-Typically, the attachments have file extensions that make them appear to be PDFs or Microsoft Office files (i.e. .pdf, .xls, .docx) — in reality, these are executable files in disguise.
-When you download and open the file, you’ll launch the ransomware attack.
+Typically, the attachments have file extensions that make them appear as PDFs or Microsoft Office files (XLS, DOCX) — in reality, these are executable files in disguise.
+If you download and open the file, the ransomware attack is triggered.

-This isn’t something you can easily do on your own — ransomware tends to use hard-to-crack encryption methods that can only be reversed with a specific decryption key.
-This is what the ransomware attacker is asking you to pay for.
+The ransomware encrypts your files.
+This means it scrambles files or file structures so they become unusable until you decrypt them.
+Ransomware tends to use data encryption methods that can only be reversed with a specific decryption key, which is what the ransomware attacker is asking you to pay for.

 While your device is infected with ransomware, any attempts to open your encrypted files will most likely be met with an error message informing you that your files are corrupt, invalid, or cannot be located.

-Doxxing: The act of doxxing is not technically a form of ransomware, but it is a serious digital threat that can involve a ransom demand.
+Doxing: Doxing is not technically a form of ransomware, but it is a serious digital threat that can involve a ransom demand.
 Through a malicious file or link, the attacker gains access to your sensitive personal data, including usernames, passwords, credit card numbers, and passport details.

 Scareware: Scareware is a fake software program that claims to have found issues on your computer and demands payment to fix them.
 Scareware typically bombards your screen with pop-ups and alert messages.
 Some strains behave more like screenlockers, locking up your computer or mobile device until you pay.